King Leopold's legacy: The lingering chaos in DR Congo | DW | 29.06.2020

 The course for independence

-"That is possible only if you help people out of their traumatic experiences and they learn to understand their willingness to use violence better," says Elber.
+"That is possible only if you help people out of their traumatic experiences and they learn to understand their willingness to use violence better," says Elbert.

 A meeting between the head of the Muluba Solidarity Movement, Barthélémy Mujanayi and politician Albert Kalonji, in 1959 just before independence